graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-  * For each operation definition {operation} in the document
+  * For each operation definition {operation} in the document.
   * Let {operationName} be the name of {operation}.
   * If {operationName} exists
     * Let {operations} be all operation definitions in the document named {operationName}.